Uniform asymptotic formulas for the Fourier coefficients of the inverse of theta functions: Introduction and statement of results

-It is well known that $a_{m,1}(n)=M(m,n)$ is the crank of integer partitions, see Andrews and Garvan \cite{MR929094, MR920146} and $a_{m,2}(n)$ is the birank of integer partitions introduced by Hammond and Lewis \cite{MR2102870}.
-Follows from G\"{o}ttsche \cite{MR1032930} and Bringmann and Manschot \cite{MR3210725}, $\cC_k(z,\tau), (k\ge 3)$ are appearing in algebraic geometry, which is well-known to be generating functions of Betti numbers of moduli spaces of Hilbert schemes on $(k-3)$-point blow-ups of the projective plane and $a_{m,k}(n)$ are the Betti numbers of the moduli spaces.
+Follows from G\"{o}ttsche \cite{MR1032930} and Bringmann and Manschot \cite{MR3210725}, $\cC_k(z,\tau), (k\ge 3)$ are appear in algebraic geometry, which is well-known to be generating functions of Betti numbers of moduli spaces of Hilbert schemes on $(k-3)$-point blow-ups of the projective plane and $a_{m,k}(n)$ are the Betti numbers of the moduli spaces.
 Moreover, the expansion \eqref{eqck1} in terms of $b_{m,k}(n)$ decomposes the cohomology in terms of $(2m+1)$-dimensional ${\rm SL}(2)$ or ${\rm SU}(2)_{\rm spin}$ representations.
 For more details, see Bringmann and Manschot \cite{MR3210725}, Bringmann and Dousse \cite{MR3451872} and references therein.

+$\cC_k(z,\tau), (k\ge 1)$ are also generating functions of certain statistics for integer partitions, see Garvan \cite{MR920146}, Hammond and Lewis \cite{MR2102870} and Fu and Tang \cite{MR3724176}.
+The most well-known is the generating function $\cC_1(z,\tau)$ of \emph{crank} of integer partitions.
+Recall that a partition of an integer $n$ is a sequence of nonincreasing positive integers whose sum equals $n$.
+Setting $z=0$ in $\mathcal{C}_k \left( z, \tau\right)$ we obtain the generating function of the number of partitions of integer $n$ allowing $k$ colors: